nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![UART connection](images/UARTconnect_800.jpg)

+#### Power C.H.I.P.
+Pro

+C.H.I.P.
+Pro can be powered through a computer's USB port.
+However, some power intensive applications might require more current than the average computers provide via their USB port.
+A reliable way to power C.H.I.P.
+Pro is through the **micro USB port using an AC/DC adapter** (we recommend getting one that supplies 5V and 1 amp).

 ### OS X & Linux

 Mac systems and most flavors of Linux come with the terminal emulator software Screen.
-In case `screen` is missing, it can be installed using apt-get on Debian-based systems:
+In case Screen is missing, it can be installed using apt-get on Debian-based systems:

 ```
 sudo apt-get install screen